jddixon/hamt_go/doc/index.md

 implementation of hamt_go emulates this in software using the [SWAR][wiki-swar] algorithm,  The emulation code is on the order of ten times slower than the machine instruction.
-*In practice POPCNT emulation might slow down accesses by something like 10%, because the emulation code simply is not run all that often.*
+*In practice, as measured by the Golang pprof profiler, POPCNT emulation is not significantly slower, because the emulation code simply is not run all that often.*
-*This is of course not actually a limitation, but rather an observation: the HAMT alorithm runs faster with hardware support.*
+*This is in any case not actually a limitation, but rather an observation: the HAMT alorithm runs faster with hardware support.*

 ## Project Status

 The code works and is reasonably well-tested.
-`Insert`and  `Find` operations, while not yet thoroughly optimized, take approximately of 0.9 microseconds each on a lightly-loaded server (about 1.8us each to insert a million values and verify that the value can be found using the key, where the root table has `2^18` slots).
-As the root table approaches the number of entries in size, this falls to about 1.2 us, or 600ns/op.
+`Insert`and  `Find` operations, while not yet thoroughly optimized, take approximately  0.5 to 0.6 microseconds each on a lightly-loaded server (about 1.1us each to insert a million values and verify that the value can be found using the key, where the root table has `2^18` slots).
+As the root table approaches the number of entries in size, this falls to about 1.0 us, or 500ns/op.

 These figures were obtained from *single-threaded* tests.